corda/bootcamp-cordapp/README.md

 * The command is an Issue command
 * The command lists the TokenState's issuer as a required signer

-### The TokenFlow
+### The TokenIssueFlow

 Flows automate the process of updating the ledger.
-Our flow, TokenFlow, will automate the following steps:
+Our flow, TokenIssueFlow, will automate the following steps:

             Issuer                Recipient                Notary